rajanphadnis/Golf_Event_Platform/site-documentation/docs/main-site/overview.md

 ## Site Security

 As a general rule, this site does not directly write to (or update) the database.
-However, there are three exceptions:
+However, there are currently three exceptions (hoping to make just one exception in the next few days):

-- Page view counter (site will increment event's [sharded counter](https://firebase.google.com/docs/firestore/solutions/counters))
+- Page view counter (site will increment event's [sharded counter](https://firebase.google.com/docs/firestore/solutions/counters) - this writing capability will be extremely locked down in the next few days)
-- A charity's "Create New Event" page
+- A charity's "Create New Event" page - due to be removed in the next few days
-- A charity's "Edit Event" page
+- A charity's "Edit Event" page - due to be removed in the next few days

-The rest of the database entries and creation takes place on the backend ([see backend documentation](/docs/backend/services-overview#firebase-cloud-functions))
+The rest of the database entries and creation takes place on the backend via Firebase Cloud Functions ([see backend documentation](/docs/backend/services-overview#firebase-cloud-functions)).